Jessica Marais: Career

 After departing Packed to the Rafters, Marais relocated to the United States to pursue acting opportunities stateside.
 Marais was cast in Magic City, a Starz drama series created by Mitch Glazer and set in 1959 Miami, Florida, in the wake of the Cuban Revolution.
 Marais starred alongside Jeffrey Dean Morgan and Danny Huston in the series that ran for two seasons.

 In 2014, Marais starred in a new production of Così by Australian playwright Louis Nowra and directed by David Berthold at La Boite Theatre Building in Brisbane.
 Natalie Bochenski praised Marais in her Sydney Morning Herald review: "She gives Julie vulnerability without being overwrought, and also puts a great spin on her second character, Lewis' self-righteous radical girlfriend Lucy."

 After relocating back to Australia, Marais portrayed Australian transgender entertainer and activist Carlotta in a biographic telefilm for ABCTV Australia.
 Its worldwide premiere was on 19 June 2014.
 It was the No. 10 show of the night, and nationally won its timeslot with 811,000 viewers.
 Also in 2014, Marais had the lead role on Channel Nine's Love Child, where she played the character Dr Joan Millar.
 She has since appeared on all four seasons of this show.

 Since 2016, Marais had the lead role in Channel Ten's drama The Wrong Girl.
 Marais was nominated for the Gold Logie in the Logie Awards of 2017 and Logie Awards of 2018.

 Marais in 2018 stopped acting and withdrew from Channel 9's Halifax: Retribution and Amazon's Back to the Rafters for personal reasons.
-She revealed that she suffers from depression and bipolar disorder.
+She revealed that she has depression and bipolar disorder.